ArkamFahry/KnowledgeBase/pages/Perfect Database.md

 	- ## Features of a perfect database id:: 65e48511-2c0f-42e8-8eb3-fc305192f2ee
 		- Database should have storage and compute separated.
-		- Database should be document based with inter document relationship support meaning the database would be a document relational database.
+		- Database should be document based with inter document relationship support meaning the database should be a document relational database.
 		- Database should support schema less, partial schemas and full schema support.
 		- Database should generate schema on the fly by smartly introspecting and detecting what data is in a table and generates a schema.
 		- Database should be reactive meaning any query to the database should be able to turn into a subscription query which returns data in real-time.